RapidSoftwareSolutions/Marketplace-YahooWeatherAPI-package/README.md

 ===================

-Get up-to-date weather information for any location, including 5-day forecast, wind, atmosphere, astronomy conditions, and more.
+Get up-to-date weather forecast for any location.

 ----------